Aatamte/PyCxsim/README.md

 ## Overview

 PyCxsim is a framework designed to simulate interactions between agents and artifacts within a defined environment.

-This document provides a high-level overview of the core components of the simulation.
+A high-level overview of the core components of the simulation:
+- Environment
+- Agents
+- Artifacts

 ## Components